 Criminal justice institutions – UK Government assessment

-- In the year to March 2019, the average prison population in England and Wales was 83,013.
-According to the latest available data, England and Wales has the highest imprisonment rate in western Europe.
+- In the year to March 2021, the average prison population in England and Wales was 79,043.
+According to data from 2020, this is one of the highest imprisonment rates, per 100,000 inhabitants, in Europe.

-- The UK Government has committed to implementing recommendations from the Lammy Review, and some progress has been reported – however, significant further action is needed before race disproportionality can be reduced or eliminated, including systemic changes to policy and practice, both within the justice system and beyond.
+- The UK Government has committed to implement recommendations from the Lammy Review, and some progress has been reported.
+However, significant further action is needed to eliminate race disproportionality.

-- A significant number of prisoners, including those aged between 18 and 21 years old, spend more than 22 hours a day in their cells, amounting to solitary confinement contrary to human rights standards.
+- A significant number of prisoners spend more than 22 hours a day in their cells, amounting to solitary confinement contrary to human rights standards.

-- The number of recorded self-inflicted deaths in custody remains high, with 90 recorded in the year to September 2019 in England and Wales.
+- The number of recorded apparent self-inflicted deaths in prison custody remains high when compared to other European countries, with 79 recorded in the year to March 2021 in England and Wales.

-- The UK Government’s decision to introduce PAVA spray to adult male closed prisons in the UK without the agreed safeguards, could risk breaching prisoners’ human rights.
+- The decision to introduce PAVA spray to adult male closed prisons in England and Wales without the agreed safeguards increases the risk of breaching prisoners’ human rights.

 Read more about the UK Government’s actions on criminal justice institutions.